 What is IVIg?

-You may not be prescribed IVIg if you've had a previous reaction to immunoglobulin.
-Before you're given IVIg, your doctor will check the levels of immunoglobulin in your blood.
-If one particular type (called IgA) is very low, then you may not be given IVIg.
+Before you start IVIg, your doctor will check the levels of immunoglobulins in your blood.
+If one type of immunoglobulin, known as IgA, is very low, then you may not be given IVIg.

-IVIg is given by intravenous infusion (a drip into a vein).
-You’ll need to go to hospital each time you have the treatment.
+You’ll need to go to a hospital each time you have the treatment.
 The infusion will take several hours as the drug has to be given slowly.
-The rate of the infusion will be increased during the first hour if you have no problems.
-You’ll be observed closely and have your blood pressure, pulse and temperature checked regularly.
-After the infusion has finished you’ll need to be observed for an hour to check for any side-effects.
+You’ll have your blood pressure, pulse and temperature checked regularly while you’re having the drip, to monitor your body’s reaction.

 Side-effects and risks

-People having IVIg may occasionally experience a reaction during or after the infusion.
-The symptoms of this include a chill or a fever, headache, stomach pain, nausea (feeling sick) or vomiting, joint pain (particularly low back pain) or tiredness.
+People having IVIg occasionally have a reaction during or after the infusion.
+The symptoms of this include:

-If these symptoms happen during the infusion, it will be slowed down or stopped as necessary and the symptoms usually settle quickly.
+If these symptoms happen during the infusion, it will be slowed down or stopped.
+The symptoms normally settle quickly.

 - a rash